shmul/mule/README.md

 Scent provides a simple UI for viewing Mule metrics.
 It supports customizable dashboards, favourites and alerts views.

+Priot to using Scent, there is a need to create a configuration file, based on the sample in `scent/config.js.sample`.
+It can be simply copied, though special attention should be given to the `server` attribute which determines the path to use for API calls.

 To use Mule+scent in standalone mode, use

    lua mule.lua -d db/my_great_db_cdb -t myserver:80 -R scent/